LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.274.1
+*Released*: 28 December 2022
+* Don't use text-capitalize class in PageHeader.
+It doesn't always do what we want
+* Don't provide default `itemLabel` in `BulkUpdateForm` to allow for shorter messaging
+* Convert to lower case in `BulkUpdateForm` where it is expected
+* Add `typeIcon` field to `EntityDataType`

 ### version 2.274.0
 *Released*: 28 December 2022
 * App header Projects and Menu consolidation